 This policy should be a living document, subject to full annual review but also amended where necessary during the year in response to developments in the school and local area.
-We recommend you read the DfE Covid Safeguarding Guidance at safepolicies.lgfl.net before reissuing your school policies for online safety, safeguarding and AUPs to see what needs changing in the light of potential closure, remote learning and alternative arrangements at school.
+We recommend you read the DfE 'Get help with remote education' at guidance safepolicies.lgfl.net.net before reissuing your school policies for online safety, safeguarding and AUPs to see what needs changing in the light of potential closure, remote learning and alternative arrangements at school.
 Although many aspects will be informed by legislation and regulations, you should involve staff, governors, pupils and parents in writing and reviewing the policy (KCSIE stresses making use of teachers' day-to-day experience on the ground).
 This will help ensure all stakeholders understand the rules that are in place and why, and that the policy affects day-to-day practice.
 Pupils could help to design a version in language their peers understand or help you to audit compliance.
 Acceptable Use Policies (see appendices) for different stakeholders help with this - ensure these are reviewed alongside this overarching policy.
 Any changes to this policy should be immediately disseminated to all the above stakeholders